Build your funnel from the bottom up

 This always-on, information-everywhere world has given birth to a new type of person: the self-directed buyer.

 Today, people research the brands and products that interest them long before they reach out to you.
 In fact, Forrester Research estimates that buyers are 70-90% of the way through their buying journey before you’ve even made an approach.

-This has transformed lead gen into a full-funnel strategy.
-What’s at the heart of this strategy?
-Content.
+This has transformed lead generation into a full-funnel strategy.
+And at the heart of this strategy is content.

 It’s part of the “inbound marketing” method, where you produce content to inform and entertain your target audience at every stage of their journey.